hashicorp/terraform-provider-aws/website/docs/d/cloudfront_response_headers_policy.html.markdown

 * `referrer_policy` - A setting that determines whether CloudFront includes the Referrer-Policy HTTP response header and the header’s value.
 See [Referrer Policy](#referrer-policy) for more information.
 * `strict_transport_security` - Settings that determine whether CloudFront includes the Strict-Transport-Security HTTP response header and the header’s value.
 See [Strict Transport Security](#strict-transport-security) for more information.
 * `xss_protection` - Settings that determine whether CloudFront includes the X-XSS-Protection HTTP response header and the header’s value.
 See [XSS Protection](#xss-protection) for more information.

+### Server Timing Headers Config

+* `enabled` - (Required) A Boolean that determines whether CloudFront adds the `Server-Timing` header to HTTP responses that it sends in response to requests that match a cache behavior that's associated with this response headers policy.
+* `sampling_rate` - (Required) A number 0–100 (inclusive) that specifies the percentage of responses that you want CloudFront to add the `Server-Timing` header to.
+When you set the sampling rate to 100, CloudFront adds the `Server-Timing` header to the HTTP response for every request that matches the cache behavior that this response headers policy is attached to.
+When you set it to 50, CloudFront adds the header to 50% of the responses for requests that match the cache behavior.
+You can set the sampling rate to any number 0–100 with up to four decimal places.

 ### Content Security Policy